mpenchev86/ASP.NET-MVC-FinalProject/README.md

 #### JustOrderIt.Services.Data project

 This project is mainly concerned with decoupling the MVC layer of the application from a particular data access layer implementation.
 There's a data service interface for each data model type.
-A repostiry is injected by the DI container in the constructor of the class implementing a data service interface, and is used in the service's methods to read and write data to the database.
+A repostiry is injected by the IoC container in the constructor of the class implementing a data service interface, and is used in the service's methods to read and write data to the database.
 The data service itself is injected, where necessary, in the Controller classes of the MVC tier so that CRUD database operations are available to the controller's actions.

 #### JustOrderIt.Services.Identity project